s3g/s3g-mc/docs/workflows.md

 speaker layout, and a REAPER workflow built around JSFX lanes, plugin pinning, and an ImGui controller.

+There is also a NumPy-backed offline renderer, `3OAFX Offline Renderer.lua`.
+It works directly from a selected ACN/SN3D ambisonic media item, supports 1OA, 2OA, and 3OA, and writes a new ambisonic item with the selected focus movement, dry attenuation, and regional effect baked into the render.

 ### Required Files

 JSFX install to: